The Transformation of Life Sciences in the Fourth Industrial Revolution

 - Wearable health technology will continue to rise, monitoring and improving our health in everyday life.
 This could ultimately lead to medical monitoring devices being implanted in the body to help people manage their health more closely.

 The potential for ground-breaking discoveries and innovations in the fourth industrial revolution is immense for the life sciences industry.
-Yet, for these innovations to come into effect, organizations must adapt their processes to match the new age.
+Yet, for these innovations to come into effect, organizations must adapt their business processes to match the new age.

 How can Life Sciences Tap into the Fourth Industrial Revolution?